COMPLETED PROJECT SNAPSHOT

 Vegetation type: Regional Ecosystem 7.11.1a (Mesophyll vine forest) and Regional Ecosystem 7.3.10c: Mesophyll vine forest.
 Seasonally inundated lowland alluvial plains.
 Palustrine.
 Listed as “Of Concern” under the Vegetation Management Act 1999

-Threatened Species: Southern cassowary (Casuarius casuarius johnsonii) and Estuarine crocodile (Crocodylus porosus)
+Threatened Species: Southern Cassowary (Casuarius casuarius johnsonii).

 Endangered Ecological Community: Lowland tropical rainforest of the Wet Tropics ecological community is listed as endangered under the Australian Environment Protection and Biodiversity Conservation Act 1999